Austin-BG/HTaM/README.md

 In this case, both branches will end with the quest "Pirate Legacy".
 If you successfully complete the first branch of the quests, you can also ask a new ally for help in the fight against Bodhi in Chapter 6.

-Component 3. «Shadow-Covered Love» (by Alisia & Austin):
+Component 3. «Shadow-Covered Love & Mysteries» (by Alisia & Austin):

 Adds:
 - for female characters: a big romance with the head of the thieves guild Aran Linvail (as with a non-group NPC) and a series of new quests (from large to microquests) that will become available as this relationship develops.
 Also included are flirting, reactions of other NPCs, a small episode in ToB, a new epilogue of the game with an active romance, and more!